-OEI's core values are ownership, teamwork, continuous improvement, competence, and ethical behavior.
-Our purpose and passion is solving our customer's problems; we empathize with our customers, analyze and solve the problem, then deliver the solution.
-We truly listen to people to really understand the problem and then deliver a thoughtful, comprehensive solution.
+OEI's foundation is on ownership, teamwork, continuous improvement, competence, and ethical behavior.
+Our purpose and passion are solving our customer's problems; we empathize with our customers, analyze and solve the problem, then deliver the solution.
+We truly listen to really understand the problem and then deliver a thoughtful, comprehensive solution.